HPainhas/Password-Checker/README.md

 # Password-Checker
-Check if the password entered by the user satisfies the CSE department criteria for a valid password.
+This is a simple Java program which checks if the password entered by the user satisfies the CSE department criteria for a valid password.